-Find what you enjoy and stick at it.
+Find what you enjoy and give it some time to work.

 (7) Focusing everything into one book

-When my first novel Pentecost came out, I was entirely focused on marketing it and making my new fiction career work.
+When my first novel, Stone of Fire, came out, I was entirely focused on marketing it and making my new fiction career work.
 I heard the pros say you need more than one book but I was sure I could make it successful.

 I put everything into the launch and utilized the large network I had build up over years online, but my initial sales weren’t enough to really launch any kind of career.
-Two years later, I have 3 ARKANE thrillers that have sold over 50,000 copies and they sell better together than one novel did alone, and I do a lot less marketing.
+Fast forward a few years and I have a lot of books and the income is substantial.
+I’m now one of those (annoying) people who preach that the best marketing is writing another book!

 I definitely believe that you need to do some marketing to get the sales rolling, to gain initial reviews and build your platform for the long-term, but you also need to get writing.